ʔ

 ʔačəčqíʔst able to get out

-ʔačkníkstm̓ play with something
+ʔačkníkstm̓ play with

-ʔačkníkstn̓ toys
+ʔačkníkstn̓ toy

-ʔáčqaʔ go out, exit / go outside / out (OkB)
+ʔáčqaʔ go out, exit, go outside (OkB)

 - k̓aw̓, nak̓ʷm̓ mat t̓ ʔáčqaʔ.
 He’s gone, he must have slipped out.
 (PS)

-ʔačqaʔíʔst manage to get out
+ʔačqaʔíst manage to get out, able to go out

-- lut xʔkinm̓ miʔ ʔačəčqaʔíʔst There isn’t anything to do to get out (PS)
+- lut xʔkinm̓ miʔ ʔačəčqaʔíst.
+There isn’t anything to do to get out.
+(PS)

 ʔáčqaʔst iʔ sn̓x̌ʷil̓mn̓ take out the garbage

-ʔačʔúčl̓ to paddle
+ʔačʔúčl̓ to paddle (repeatedly)

 ʔAkát personal name- Agate (OkB)